 Finding your way in the British hills demands reliable navigation.
 A GPS watch puts accurate positioning, route tracking and performance data on your wrist – whether you're tackling the...
 Read More

 Finding your way in the British hills demands reliable navigation.
 A GPS watch puts accurate positioning, route tracking and performance data on your wrist – whether you're tackling the Cairngorms in poor visibility or logging training runs through city streets.
-This collection brings together proven models from leading brands, selected for outdoor reliability and practical functionality.
+This collection brings together multi-constellation GPS models, chosen for outdoor reliability and practical functionality.
+These are capable own-brand watches rather than the big premium names, so judge them on the specs listed, not a badge.

 How to Choose a GPS Watch